 Emotional wellness is the ability to cope effectively with life and build satisfying relationships with others.
 People with healthy emotional wellness feel confident, in control of their feelings and behaviors, and are able to handle life challenges.

-Working through life challenges can build resiliency as we learn that setbacks can be overcome.
+Working through life's challenges can build resiliency as we learn that setbacks can be overcome.
 Emotional health can be maintained or improved by engaging in regular leisure and recreational activities.

-Do activities that involve each of you senses; smell taste, touch, sight, and sound.
+Participate in activities that involve each of your senses; smell, taste, touch, sight, and sound.
 Listen to music, try different foods, watch movies, and enjoy time outdoors.